Trieste (bathyscaphe): Design

 The pressure sphere was attached to the underside of the hull and accommodated two crew who accessed it via a vertical shaft through the hull; this access shaft was not pressurized and flooded with seawater on descent.
 The sphere was completely self-contained, having a closed-circuit rebreather system with oxygen provided from cylinders while carbon dioxide was scrubbed from the air by being passed through canisters of soda-lime.
 Batteries provided electrical power.

-Piccard's original pressure sphere was built by Acciaierie Terni of steel forged in two hemispheres and welded to form a sphere 2.4 m in diameter and 89 mm thick, This pressure sphere was replaced in December 1958 with another cast by the Krupp Steel Works of Essen, Germany in three sections; an equatorial ring and two caps, which were finely machined and joined by the Ateliers de Constructions Mécaniques de Vevey.
+Piccard's original pressure sphere was built by Terni società per l'industria e l'elettricità spa of Terni/Italy, of steel forged in two hemispheres and joined to form a sphere 2.4 m in diameter and 89 mm thick.
+It was replaced in December 1958 with a sturdier sphere by the Krupp Steel Works of Essen, Germany, forged in three sections; an equatorial ring and two caps, which were finely machined and joined.
+The instrument rack for the sphere made by Krupp was separately manufactured by the Ateliers de Constructions Mécaniques de Vevey and subsequently brought to Germany to be integrated into the sphere.
 The new sphere was also steel, but smaller at 2.16 m diameter and with thicker walls, at 127 mm, calculated to withstand the 1250 kg/cm2 pressure at the bottom of Challenger Deep plus a substantial factor of safety.
 The new sphere weighed 14.25 MT in air and 8 MT in water giving it an average specific gravity 2.6 times (or 1.6 times greater than) that of seawater (13÷(13−8)).

 Outside observations by the crew were made through a porthole made from a single, tapered block of acrylic glass; the only transparent material available that could withstand the pressure.
 Outside illumination was by quartz arc-light bulbs, which could withstand the pressure without modification.